 To treat Sex Addiction, you must first address the underlying anxiety or depression that causes or worsens the addiction.
 A Licensed Clinical Psychologist can resolve anxiety or depression so that you can overcome addiction and live a more confident, comfortable, and healthy life.

-Dr. Cassidy Blair is an experienced addiction therapist in Los Angeles, Beverly Hills, Bel Air, Century City, Brentwood, Westwood, Irvine, Newport, Orange County, Huntington Beach, Laguna Beach, Corona Del Mar, Dana Point, Mission Viejo, and Aliso Viejo.
-She has the training and experience to provide a personalized treatment plan using a combination of evidence-based therapy modalities such as Cognitive Behavioral Therapy and Dialectical Behavioral Therapy.
-With professional treatment that focuses on the root of your Sex Addiction, you can regain control of your life, achieve your therapy goals, and lead a healthier and more fulfilling life.
+Dr. Cassidy Blair is an experienced addiction psychologist in Los Angeles, Beverly Hills, Bel Air, Century City, Brentwood, Westwood, Irvine, Newport, Orange County, Huntington Beach, Laguna Beach, Corona Del Mar, Dana Point, Mission Viejo, and Aliso Viejo.
+She has the training and experience to provide a personalized treatment plan using a combination of evidence-based treatment modalities such as Cognitive Behavioral Treatment and Dialectical Behavioral Treatment.
+With professional treatment that focuses on the root of your Sex Addiction, you can regain control of your life, achieve your treatment goals, and lead a healthier and more fulfilling life.